mrkaleArduinoLib/gbj_appled/README.md

 ## setAbility()

 #### Description
-The methods sets ability of the led by the value of input argument.
-It is setter for the input argument of the method [begin](#begin).
+The method sets ability of the led by the value of input argument.
+It is a setter for the input argument of the method [begin](#begin).

 #### Syntax
     void setAbility(bool enabled)